pa2si/tortuga-storytelling/README.md

 v 1.0.22

+- openGraph metadata for single Event has a now new width and height

+v 1.0.23

 What's new:

-- openGraph metadata for single Event has a now new width and height
+- openGraph and twitter metadata back to where it was

 Done: